Senna (miniseries): Adriane Galisteu controversy

-The series was criticized on Brazilian social media for giving Senna's final girlfriend Adriane Galisteu three minutes of screen time, as opposed to Xuxa, whose romance with Senna dominated the fourth episode.
+The series was criticized on Brazilian social media for giving Senna's final girlfriend Adriane Galisteu a smaller amount of screen time, as opposed to Xuxa, whose romance with Senna dominated the fourth episode.
 According to Metrópoles, Galisteu's limited screentime was a compromise between the producers, who felt Galisteu should be in the series, and the Senna family, which disagreed.
 Following the release of the series, Galisteu issued a statement on social media: "My relationship with him was the last year and a half of his life.
 However, it was by my side, and this story also belongs to me.
 And it was also a story lived intensely, full of love, full of fun.
 A completely different Ayrton from what you've seen before."